• Skip to primary navigation

 Another reason is you can eat it raw or cooked.

-The mullet has a rich, nutty taste with white flesh that's juicy and firm when cooked.
+The mullet has a rich, nutty taste with white flesh that's juicy and firm when cooked - somewhat like the mild, savory profile in fish cake taste guide for processed fish.

 You might also find that the fish has a slightly earthy flavor too.